GeorgiaRabun CountyBail & Release

 The time it takes to be released after posting bail can vary.

-• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) may speed up the process, as court personnel are more readily available to handle paperwork.
+• Best times to post bail: Posting bail during regular business hours (Monday-Friday, 8:30 AM to 5:00 PM) for the Rabun County Clerk of Court may expedite the process, as court staff are readily available to process paperwork.

 What Happens After Posting Bail